persteenolsen/fastapi-auth-demo/README.md

 - You can go to the PostgreSQL at Neon to test your data in the DB

 When you make a change to the models and start run the Web App the PostgreSQL should be updated

+# JWT Authentication

+- The token will expire after 5 minutes for testing and demo.
+Then a 401 status will happen

 # Deployment to Vercel